Fair Credit Reporting Act (FCRA) and Employment

 They must then give you notice that they have decided not to hire you and let you know the name and address of the Consumer Reporting Agency and information on your right to dispute the report.

-A person also has the rights to all records in his or her name and can disclose their file at any time.
+A person also has the rights to all records in his or her name and can ask the credit reporting agency to disclose their file.
 He or she can ask for a credit score, dispute inaccuracies or confusion, or seek damage from companies that violate his or her rights.

 FCRA and State Law

 While the FCRA is a federal law, many states have their own laws when it comes to consumer reports.
 As a result, a person may have more rights under state law depending on their jurisdiction.
-Consult your state department of labor about any laws in your location.
+For example, according to courtcheck, New York law states:

 Illegal Use of Background Checks

 Employers cannot use background checks to discriminate.
 Hiring discrimination refers to an employer making a hiring decision based on race, national origin, sex, religion, disability, genetic information, or age.

 If you suspect a background check by an employer has been used in a discriminatory way, contact the Equal Employment Opportunity Commission (EEOC).

 Can I Say No to a Background Check?